rhyslwells/Data-Archive/content/uncleaned/data integration.md

 Application integration may result in many copies of the same data across multiple source systems, which may increase cost, and may cause a large amount of point-to-point traffic between various systems.
 Furthermore, as with the previous data integration types, executing analytics workloads directly on operational systems could interfere with their functioning.

 ## Moving data to a unified destination
-Sending data from across an enterprise into a centralized system such as a database, a data warehouse, a data lake, or a data lakehouse results in a **single unified location for accessing and analyzing all the information that is flowing through an organization**.
+Sending data from across an enterprise into a centralized system such as a database, a data [[Data Warehouse|warehouse]], a data lake, or a [[Data Lakehouse]] results in a **single unified location for accessing and analyzing all the information that is flowing through an organization**.
 At Airbyte we are advocates of this data integration methodology, and the next section of this article is dedicated to discussing its benefits in more detail.

 Below is a high-level representation of [data replication](https://airbyte.com/blog/what-is-data-replication) from multiple sources into Google BigQuery.